axelson/scenic_asteroids/README.md

     * When the channel receives this it will do a `GenServer.cast` to the Asteroids scene to update that players currently set actions
     * If the channel process goes down, the scene will clear all actions for that player
       * Perhaps this can be accomplished with a process link?

+When the js player connects, then they get added to the js_players list if they get disconnected then their ship will begin floating for 10 seconds (maybe it will just spin around), after that it will die.
+This should be managed with a GenServer that is monitored by the Asteroids scene.
+The GenServer is started by the LobbyChannel (GameChannel) and is per-username so that you can refresh with the same name and .

+Should have a list of live players and dead players Players are unique based on their username, only one player with a given username can connect to the system at a time

+When a ship dies it explodes in a small explosion

+Extra content ideas:
+* Add a top-5 leaderboard in the upper right
+* Add a ship that will seek the nearest player ship
+* Have large asteroids split into multiple
+* Store a top-score on the touch-screen (in /root)